mottazabdelfattah/mottazabdelfattah.github.io/content/project/archstakeholders/index.md

 In this project, we took on the task of visualizing the stakeholder network of the multi-storey timber design and construction sector.
 This visualization prototype was used by our collaborators to answer qualitative questions about the connection between architectural variety in timber construction and the stakeholders involved.

-We provide two ways of visualizing the stakeholder network: either as a node-link diagram with different encoding options, as seen in Figures 1 and 2, or as a geographical map, as seen in Figure 3.
+We provide two interactive ways of visualizing the stakeholder network: either as a node-link diagram with different encoding options, as seen in Figures 1 and 2, or as an interactive geographical map, as seen in Figure 3.

 <figure>
   <img src="buildings-13-02287-g0A1-550.jpg" style="width:100%"/>